The page has been translated by Gen AI.

 • m4: 4GB Memory

 Table.
-Event Streams server type components
+Event Streams Server Type Components

-Preceding Service
+Preliminary Service

 This is a list of services that must be pre-configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.
+Please refer to the guide provided for each service and prepare in advance.

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

 Table.
-Event Streams Preceding Service
+Event Streams Preliminary Services

 Data Analytics